Suitable for 1 Person: Studio with Balcony

 As early as the 19th and early 20th centuries, both the wealthy and the avant-garde - artists, intellectuals and writers - were drawn to the West.
 Far away from the factories and the bad air.
 Before World War I, 120 millionaires lived on Kudamm.

-Many streets with splendid old buildings were built, which still characterize the street scene in many parts of Charlottenburg today.
 The equipment of the Charlottenburg apartment buildings was luxurious: elevators, central heating, marble baths.
 Many apartments had 5 or more rooms and were up to 300 m² in size.

 Follow in the footsteps of famous residents of Charlottenburg and stroll from Savignyplatz through the side streets of Kurfürstendamm, which are among the most sought-after residential areas in Berlin.
 Discover the many small boutiques, antique shops, bookshops and immerse yourself in the Kiez atmosphere.